cascadiajs/cascadiajs-2019/src/views/page/content/sponsor.md

 <h2 id="captions"><i class="fas fa-closed-captioning"></i> Captioning</h2>

-We will be live captioning all 24 talks for the hearing impaired.
+We will be live captioning all 24 talks.
 Your logo will be included on the site we use to display the captioning as well as the videos that we produce and upload to YouTube.

 <h2 id="scholarships"><i class="fas fa-hand-holding-heart"></i> Scholarships</h2>